-The TrustFactory CA's CPS shall describe specific circumstances for revocation.
-Whenever a revocation circumstance occurs, the associated certificate shall be revoked and placed on the CRL.
-Revoked certificates shall be included on all new publications of the certificate status information until the certificates expire.
+The TrustFactory CA's CPS will describe specific circumstances for revocation.
+Whenever a revocation circumstance occurs, the associated certificate will be revoked and placed on the CRL.
+Revoked certificates will be included on all new publications of the certificate status information until the certificates expire.